Penn State University Logo PNG

 The seal of the University of Pennsylvania consists of elements of the Pennsylvania state flag and contains only the state symbols: a sailing ship, sheaves of wheat, a plow, corn, an olive tree, a bald eagle, and horses.
 The remaining visual identification signs contain a single image, the Nittany lion, which became the university’s mascot in the 1980s.

-In accordance with Penn State guidelines, Serifa and Avenir fonts are recommended for print products.
-A modified and adapted version of the Gf Special 151 font and another closely related font, Impact, are also used on the emblems.
+By Penn State guidelines, Serifa and Avenir fonts are recommended for print products.
+The emblems use a modified and adapted version of the Gf Special 151 font and another closely related font, Impact.

-The brand palette of the university and its athletic teams has always consisted of a combination of several shades of white and blue.
+The university and its athletic teams have always used several shades of white and blue as their brand palette.

 FAQ